Norway Embarks On Its Most Ambitious Transport Project Yet

 The purpose of this bold transportation project is to replace the ferries and slash travel time, but talk to people on the ferries and you'll find they love the ride and the tradition.
 They see it as an enforced rest in increasingly hectic lives, an opportunity to sip coffee with friends and munch on svele, a Norwegian snack that resembles a pancake, as the mountains pass by.

 "Keep the ferries; skip the tunnels," says Kjell Mevic, who works in the merchant marine and is enjoying the ride one afternoon with his wife and cousins.
-Mevic, who wears a black T-shirt that reads, "Born to Fish, Forced to Work," says he is particularly concerned about the proposals for a submerged floating tunnel, which he sees as a natural target for terrorists.
+Mevic, who wears a black T-shirt that reads "Born to Fish, Forced to Work," says he is particularly concerned about the proposals for a submerged floating tunnel, which he sees as a natural target for terrorists.

 "An explosion in the tunnel will be like [popping] a bottle of champagne," he said.
 "Kaboom.
 Nothing left."